In this chapter:

 Meningococcal group C conjugate vaccine (MenC)

 For infants aged under 12 months, two doses are given at least eight weeks apart, with the first dose given not earlier than age 6 weeks.
-One dose of MenACWY is recommended in the second year of life from age 12 months.
+One dose of MenACWY is recommended in the second year of life at age 12 months or over.

 MenC can be administered concurrently with other scheduled vaccines, in separate syringes and at separate sites.